TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 72 - 9/6 (Thursday)
 Decided to start Project 6 today (the MyReads app).
 I figure I will go through the lessons and start thinking about how the things I learn will get applied to the project.
 Previously, I would go through all the lessons and then hit the project.
 So trying something different this time.

+### Day 73 - 9/7 (Friday)
+Studying React components today.
+I discovered that this is easy to play around with in CodeSandBox.
+So I got my account up and running and going through Tyler McGinnis [React Tutorial](https://tylermcginnis.com/reactjs-tutorial-a-comprehensive-guide-to-building-apps-with-react/)